Marge Piercy

-Marge Piercy (born March 31, 1936) is an American progressive activist, feminist, and writer.
+Marge Piercy (born March 31, 1936) is an American writer.
 Her work includes Woman on the Edge of Time; He, She and It, which won the 1993 Arthur C. Clarke Award; and Gone to Soldiers, a New York Times Best Seller and a sweeping historical novel set during World War II.
 Piercy's work is rooted in her Jewish heritage, Marxist social and political activism, and feminist ideals.

 Life

 Family and her early life

 Marge Piercy was born in Detroit, Michigan, to Bert Piercy and Robert Piercy.
 While her father was non-religious from a Presbyterian background, she was raised Jewish by her mother and her Orthodox Jewish maternal grandmother, who gave Piercy the Hebrew name of Marah.

 On her childhood and Jewish identity, Piercy said: "Jews and blacks were always lumped together when I grew up.
 I didn’t grow up 'white.'
 Jews weren't white.
 My first boyfriend was black.
 I didn't find out I was white until we spent time in Baltimore and I went to a segregated high school.
 I can't express how weird it was.
 Then I just figured they didn't know I was Jewish."

 An indifferent student in her early childhood, Piercy developed a love of books when she came down with the German measles and rheumatic fever in her mid-childhood and could do little but read.
 "It taught me that there's a different world there, that there were all these horizons that were quite different from what I could see".